ttsirkia/neuvontajono/README.md

 The `course` setting defines the image that will be shown when the queue is not open.

-The `sessions` object define a image for each lab session identified by its name.
+The `sessions` object defines an image for each lab session identified by its name.
 This image will be visible every 15 minutes.
 A session image may contain, for example, the names and pictures of the course staff members.

-The `pictures` array contain a list of images that will be shown during the given period.
-These may contain hints for each week etc. If there are multiple images found, the shown image will be changed every minute.
+The `pictures` array contains a list of images that will be shown during the given period.
+These may contain hints for each week etc. If there are multiple images shown at the same time, the shown image will be changed every minute.